salt-labs/docs/content/changelog/_index.md

 ### July 2022

-Corrected a few broken links and added a new section about helping people on their journey to becoming a _"Cloud Native Engineer"_ because apparently that's the latest name now.
+Corrected a few broken links and added a new section about helping people on their journey to becoming a _"Cloud Native Engineer"_ because apparently that's the latest title recruiters are looking for now.

 {{< changelog "Fixed" >}}Broken links.{{</ changelog >}}
 {{< changelog "Added" >}}Cloud Native Engineer.{{</ changelog >}}